josephmontes/VAA/README.md

      - expect that to progress and you got yourself a dominant 4-Seam Fastball pitcher

-#### What 4-Seam pitchers are hardly ever throwing this type of 4-Seam Fastball?
+#### Who is not throwing this pitch?
-- List of guys throwing it less than 7% of the time
+- List of guys throwing it at a rate less than 7%
 - Split by those throwing it effectively (31 times) and ineffectively (46 times)

 - List of guys throwing the bad fastball badly